rstats-wtf/wtf-workshop/README.md

       folder (such as on Google Drive or DropBox), because there are performance and privacy issues re: syncing of `.git/`, `.Rproj.user/`, `.Rhistory`, etc.

+### Notes

+There used to be a `git-diagrams` folder here, but I've removed it because it was confusing.
+The most current Git images used in WTF slides about Git/GitHub are maintained within the Happy Git space.